 There is currently limited electrical infrastructure within the East Leppington Precinct and Endeavour Energy has advised that upgrades will be required to supply the proposed development.

-It is understood that Endeavour Energy has already commenced planning of upgrade works to supply the Precinct and the required infrastructure (as described in Section 1.4) is scheduled for delivery in early 2014.
+Endeavour Energy has committed to upgrade works to supply the Precinct, and the required infrastructure, including zone substation, is scheduled for delivery in mid-2014.